Monterey Park, California Therapists

 Life can be full of challenges and I'm here to walk alongside you and remind you that you can make it through the things that life throws at you.
 Your decision to seek help is an indicator of your strength and courage, and I want to help you to...

 By the 1980s, Monterey Park had realized Hsieh’s vision of becoming a Chinese business mecca, and today it is a largely thriving multicultural community.
-More than half the population of Monterey Park (66.3 percent) identifies as Asian, while over a quarter (28.5 percent) identify as Hispanic/Latino, about 4 percent identify as white, and 1.5 percent identify as two or more races.
+More than half the population of Monterey Park (66.3%) identifies as Asian, while over a quarter (28.5%) identify as Hispanic/Latino, about 4% identify as white, and 1.5% identify as two or more races.

 Other Demographic Data

-The median resident age in Monterey Park is older than that for California as a whole, 44.4 compared to 36.4.
-Residents are approximately 52 percent female and 48 percent male.
+The median resident age in Monterey Park is older than that of California as a whole, 44.4 compared to 36.4.
+Residents are approximately 52% female and 48% male.

 Economically, Monterey Park presents an interesting, and somewhat contradictory profile.
 Estimated median home values in the city are $616,214, considerably higher than the California median of $477,500.
 However, the median household income in Monterey Park is $57,164, quite a bit lower than the statewide median of $67,739.
-The city has a poverty rate of approximately 16 percent, higher than the national rate of 12.3 percent.
+The city has a poverty rate of approximately 16%, higher than the national rate of 12.3%.

 An Overview of Mental Health in Monterey Park

-In 2015, the percentage of adults ages 18 and older diagnosed with depression in Monterey Park was 4 percent.
-This was lower than the percentage for Los Angeles county as a whole, which was 9 percent.
+In 2015, the percentage of adults ages 18 and older diagnosed with depression in Monterey Park was 4%.
+This was lower than the percentage for Los Angeles County as a whole, which was 9%.
 It is considered a hopeful sign that people experiencing depression are gradually more comfortable sharing that they are having issues.

 Notwithstanding the above data, it is difficult to find mental health statistics related specifically to Monterey Park.
 Studies are more likely to maintain a wider focus on Los Angeles County.
 Such a study in 2016 identified the following as significant mental health concerns:

-• 1 percent of adolescents in Los Angeles County required help for mental and/or emotional health problems.
+• 1% of adolescents in Los Angeles County required help for mental and/or emotional health problems.

-• 5 percent of adults in Los Angeles County had engaged in binge drinking during the preceding year.
+• 5% of adults in Los Angeles County had engaged in binge drinking during the preceding year.

 • Alcohol and drug use are rampant in high schools.
-The percentage of teens trying illegal drugs in Los Angeles County is 15.2 percent, higher than the statewide level of 13.2 percent.
+The percentage of teens trying illegal drugs in Los Angeles County is 15.2%, higher than the statewide level of 13.2%.

 Factors Affecting Mental Health and Treatment

-It is estimated that, while 10 to 15 percent of adults in Los Angeles County may experience some form of mental health issue, nearly half of those who need help do not receive it.
-Part of the reason for the discrepancy may be cultural in nature.
+It is estimated that, while 10 to 15% of adults in Los Angeles County may experience some form of mental health issue, nearly half of those who need help do not receive it.
+Part of the reason for the discrepancy may be cultural.
 It is not unheard of for the Latino population to normalize heavy alcohol use, especially among men.

 Many people may feel uncomfortable talking about mental health issues or seeking help for them because of the stigma involved.
 The stigma is widespread but may be more pronounced among certain ethnic groups.
 Family traditions may hold that mental health professionals are not to be trusted or that admitting to mental health issues is a sign of weakness.